 Defeat Mrs. Inwardly Focused

 - Keep a balanced ministry.
-Provide pathways for kids to grow in their faith inside your program while reaching out
+Provide pathways for kids to grow in their faith inside your program while reaching out to your community.

-display.
+- Be a hospital…not a museum.
+Your ministry can’t be a spiritual museum where perfect Christians are on display.
 It’s a hospital where the spiritually sick can come and find healing.

 Threat #4: Mr. Calendar